quorrajs/Quorra-docs/Middlewares/Session.md

 The session "driver" defines where session data will be stored for each request.
 Quorra ships with several great drivers out of the box:

-- memory - sessions will be stored in memory.
+- memory - sessions will be stored in memory(only for test and debug purpose).
 - file - sessions will be stored in files in a specified location.
 - database - sessions will be stored in a database.